ardatiftikci/COMP305-Group10-Project/README.md

 What we tried (chronologically):

 Approach 1:

 1) Brute Force

+- We used array to represent state (since size is fixed), and arrayList to represent remaining numbers (since size is dynamic).

 - Our initial approach was a brute force solution to the problem, focusing strictly on correctness while disregarding performance.
 By trying all possible moves in every turn, we were able to produce the correct answer for tests of very small size, but for any N > 6 it would not terminate in a reasonable amount of time.